 As you age, your skin gets thinner and more prone to fine lines and wrinkles.
-Including the right foods in your diet will nourish you from the inside to improve elasticity and boost your appearance.
-Here are 10 foods to eat for glowing skin.
+Including the right foods in your diet and face yoga practices will nourish you from the inside to improve elasticity and boost your appearance.

 1. Fatty Fish